aol/micro-server/micro-data/readme.md

  # Data plugin

 Adds Spring Data, Spring JDBC and Hibernate support.
-Creates a DataSource Spring Bean with name "mainDataSource", based on [HikariCP](http://brettwooldridge.github.io/HikariCP/ludicrous.html).
+Creates a DataSource Spring Bean with name "mainDataSource" from v0.63 this will be based on [HikariCP](http://brettwooldridge.github.io/HikariCP/ludicrous.html).

 ## To use